HDFGroup/vol-log-based/doc/usage.md

     + The log-based VOL caches some metadata of an opened file.
       The cached metadata is not synced among opened instances.
     + The file can be corrupted if the application opens and operates multiple handles to the same file.
-  * The names of (links to) objects cannot start with prefix double underscore "_".
+  * The names of (links to) objects cannot start with the prefix double underscore "__".
-    + Names starting with double underscore "_" are reserved for the log-based VOL for its internal data and metadata.
+    + Names starting with double underscore "__" are reserved for the log-based VOL for its internal data and metadata.
   * The log-based VOL does not support all the HDF5 APIs.
     See [doc/compatibility.md](./compatibility.md) for a full list of supported and unsupported APIs.
   * Lob-based VOL will crash if there are any objects left open when the program exit.